EkkoN7/AI-RAG-Toolkit/README.md

-Here is a corrected and more polished version of your text:

 # AI-RAG-Toolkit

 A versatile Retrieval-Augmented Generation (RAG) toolkit designed for exploring and integrating various AI models, including local LLMs (via Ollama) and API-based services (such as Gemini and ChatGPT).
 This project aims to be a flexible platform for experimenting with advanced RAG architectures and other AI functionalities.